Know Where to Run LP from Central Control | Know Where to Run book created with Blurb BookWright

 I can’t help thinking though that the immediacy of the technology is also an inspiration and a way to work quickly so you are able to keep up with thoughts and ideas as they arrive.

 There’s a photo in the middle of the book that seems to me to be really key: There’s a man in a suit, sitting at a café table, and he has iPhone headphones going into the most beat-up looking radio you’ve ever seen.
 What do you see in that image?

 This photo is of a homeless man in Washington.
 I noticed that, outside of a cafe I went into, there was a shopping trolley overrun with newspaper stacks.
 I had to almost limbo around it to get into the door!
 Inside after ordering some breakfast, I sat next to a man who seemed to be an out-of-time CIA agent, with his cheap cassette and note taking.
 I snapped him.
 He stood up to leave and didn’t have enough money to pay for his coffee.
 I offered.
 He absolutely refused.
-The cafe owner told me he was a regular and often refused help from anybody and it was kind of a routine he had.
-I watched him leave then watched him push the huge shopping trolley up the hill.
+The cafe owner told me he was a regular and often refused help from anybody.
+It was kind of a routine he had.
+I watched him leave and push the huge shopping trolley up the hill.

 You thank Nick Cave and the Bad Seeds in both the book and the record sleeve.
 What was it about being back with them that was so crucial to this project?

-Well, my gratitude to them in this case is because without being involved with the band, I would not have had the chance to go to America and Canada for the extended period that I did.
+Well, without being involved with the band, I would not have had the chance to go to America and Canada for the extended period that I did.
 And although I packed my cameras and knew I was headed west, I never envisaged putting this kind of project together until I was actually in the field, so to speak.
 Therefore, I will be eternally thankful to them for the opportunity to realize the work that has come out of such a fantastic opportunity.